29 Jan 2020 22:30 GMT - Live, then On Demand

-SPE is the largest individual member organization serving managers, engineers, scientists and other professionals worldwide in the upstream segment of the oil and gas industry.
+SPE is the largest individual member organization serving managers, engineers, scientists and other professionals worldwide in the oil and gas industry.

-PetroWiki is a free resource from SPE to answer many basic petroleum engineering and operational questions.
-SPE professional members can contribute their expertise through updating or adding to PetroWiki content.
+PetroWiki is a free resource from SPE created to answer many basic petroleum engineering and operational questions.
+SPE members can update or add to PetroWiki content to share their expertise.